cbushdor/-MyDefaultValues4Vim/README.md

 call plug#end()
 ```

-Each time you want to install a plugin, you must enter the name and location of the plugin between the **plug#begin()** and **plug#end** lines.

-If the plugin you want isn't hosted on GitHub, then you can provide the full URL instead of just the GitHub username and project ID.
-You can even "install" local plugins outside of your ~/.vim directory.

-Finally, start Vim and prompt vim-plug to install the plugins listed in ~/.vimrc:
+Finally, start or restart Vim again and, go to prompt , as below, and use vim-plug to install the new plugin listed in ~/.vimrc:

 ```
 :PlugInstall
 ```

 Wait for the plugins to be downloaded.

-To update type one of those comands:
+To update type one of those commands:
 ```
 :PlugUpdate
 ```
+or

 ```
 :PlugUpdate -MyDefaultValues4Vim
 ```